MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/Update-MgRoleManagementDirectoryRoleDefinition.md

 ## SYNOPSIS
 Update the properties of a unifiedRoleDefinition object.
 You cannot update built-in roles.
-This feature requires an Azure AD Premium P1 or P2 license.
+This feature requires a Microsoft Entra ID P1 or P2 license.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaRoleManagementDirectoryRoleDefinition](/powershell/module/Microsoft.Graph.Beta.Identity.Governance/Update-MgBetaRoleManagementDirectoryRoleDefinition?view=graph-powershell-beta)
+This API is available in the following national cloud deployments.

 ## SYNTAX